CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 ##### Identifying a specific model quantization

-Some model repositories may contain different [quantizations](0x90-Appendix-A_Glossary.md#quantization) to select from in order to optimize when running on different target inference runtimes and hardware footprints.
+Some model repositories may contain different [quantizations](0x90-Appendix-A_Glossary.md#quantization) to choose from, which optimize for different target inference runtimes and hardware footprints.

-In general, these are referenceable as (often single) files within a model repository each of which can be described as a CycloneDX component as shown in the next section [Describing a model repository as a CycloneDX assembly](#describing-a-model-repository-as-a-cyclonedx-assembly).
+In general, these are referenceable as (often single) files within a model repository, each of which can be described as a CycloneDX component, as shown in the next section [Describing a model repository as a CycloneDX assembly](#describing-a-model-repository-as-a-cyclonedx-assembly).

 ###### Example: Qwen/Qwen3-8B-GGUF

-This example uses the model repository [Qwen/Qwen3-8B-GGUF](https://huggingface.co/Qwen/Qwen3-8B-GGUF) which contains several quantizations of the Qwen3-8B model (published originally in a non-quantized format elsewhere) in [GGUF format](0x90-Appendix-A_Glossary.md#gguf-gpt-generated-unified-format).
+This example uses the model repository [Qwen/Qwen3-8B-GGUF](https://huggingface.co/Qwen/Qwen3-8B-GGUF), which contains several quantizations of the Qwen3-8B model (published originally in a non-quantized format elsewhere) in [GGUF format](0x90-Appendix-A_Glossary.md#gguf-gpt-generated-unified-format).

 These quantized GGUF models are each individual files in the repository: